Fractured Magic: Chapter Three

 Leandros sighed.
 “That’s exactly why I’m warning you.
 You can’t fight with them, Rhea.
 You.
 If we can’t get Amos back and it falls on you to lead—”

-“Don't say things like that.”
+“Don’t say that.”

-“Whatever that means,” Rhea murmured.
 “Why did you stop me before?
 When we were talking about that woman?”

 Rhea made a complicated expression and wrapped her arms around herself.
-He’d never seen her guard crumble so far, but that didn't make her easy to read.
+He’d never seen her guard crumble so far, but that still didn’t make her easy to read.
 “I need a moment.”

 Leandros gave it to her.
 He turned away, watched a seagull drift down and land on the water.
-He knew how Rhea felt — he felt much the same.
+He knew how Rhea felt.
+He felt much the same.
 Grief, rage, frustration: they coiled inside him like a ring of magical flame, hot anger encircling his heart.
 It made it hard to think, hard to breathe.
 The truth was that every ounce of his energy, every second of every day, was spent keeping that anger in check.
-He had none left over for social niceties, and that was why he'd spoken to the Magistrates the way he had.
+He had none left over for social niceties, and that was why he’d spoken to the Magistrates the way he had.
 He wished it was courage.
 Really, it was just exhaustion.

-Rhea laughed and shook her head, Leandros' question only making the tears fall faster.
-She wiped at them with a frustrated groan.
-“Don't look at me,” she said.
-“You've done enough.
-You're right, by the way.
-I don't know what I would have done if you hadn't stepped in.
+Rhea shook her head, Leandros’ question only making the tears fall faster.
+She wiped at them with a frustrated noise.
+“You’ve done enough,” she said.
+“You’re right, though.
+I don’t know what I would have done if you hadn’t stepped in.
 It makes me so angry.
 You make me so angry.”

 Leandros stared at his cousin, shocked.
 “Me?”

-“You're supposed to be the one losing control!
-I'm supposed to be better at this than you.”
-She said supposed like it was law.
-She scrubbed at her eyes again before continuing, “It's silly, but I used to be so proud of it.
+“You’re supposed to be the one losing control!
+I’m supposed to be better at this than you.”
+She said “supposed” like it was law.
+She scrubbed at her eyes again before continuing, “It’s silly, but I used to be so proud of it.
 Before everything happened with your father, you were the favorite.
 Everyone loved you best.
+The people loved you.
 Egil loved you.
 Even my father loved you.
 I hated you for it, I was so sick with envy.
 But at least I could restrain myself.
-I could do something you couldn't and fit in somewhere you never would: home.”
+I could do something you couldn’t and fit in somewhere you never would: home.”
 Rhea glanced at Leandros, her eyes and nose rimmed red.
-“I wish I could've talked to the Magistrates the way you did.
-But Leandros, I don't envy you what comes next.
+“I wish I could’ve talked to the Magistrates the way you did.
+But Leandros, I don’t envy you what comes next.
 Are you sure you want to do this?”

 Rhea glanced dully at the flowers, unimpressed.
 She narrowed her eyes at Leandros.
 “Is this going to be about Egil?”